galaxygrotesque/ReversiPlusPlus/README.md

 	![](img/install-steps-04.png)

-	Now fill in the following fields:
+	Fill in the following fields:

 	1. The ```Type``` field must be set to ```Site Skin```.
 	2. The ```Title``` field must have a value in it, and that value **must be unique** because Ao3 only distinguishes user site skins by name, not by user.